CandyCoded/CandyCoded/README.md

 #### FadeOut

-Fade a gameobject from 100% to 0% with a duration of 1s.
+Fade a GameObject from 100% to 0% with a duration of 1s.

 ```csharp
 CandyCoded.Animate.FadeOut(gameObject, Time.deltaTime);